shiyanlee/synapse_CATMAID/README.md

 ### Purpose
--	This pipeline identifies precise locations of synapse features: T-bar, presynaptic neuron, and postsynaptic neuron coordinates, without requiring the relevant neurons to be skeletonized in CATMAID.
+-	With pymaid, this pipeline identifies precise locations of synapse features: T-bar, presynaptic neuron, and postsynaptic neuron coordinates, without requiring the relevant neurons to be skeletonized in CATMAID.
 -	It integrates steps of data validation when clustering to ensure connectors (T-bars) and their corresponding partners are accurately represented within a bounding box.
 -	With customizable options to handle irregular dataset distributions, the pipeline prepares compact bounding box datasets that optimized training efficiency while minimising computational overhead.